timescale/docs.timescale.com-content/tutorials/replication.md

 databases (sometimes called "read replicas"), allowing reads to be horizontally scaled by spreading the read query volume across multiple nodes.

-Timescale supports replication using PostgreSQL's built-in [streaming replication][postgres-streaming-replication-docs].
+TimescaleDB supports replication using PostgreSQL's built-in [streaming replication][postgres-streaming-replication-docs].
 Using
-[logical replication][postgres-logrep-docs] with Timescale is *not recommended*, as it requires schema synchronization between the primary and replica nodes and replicating partition root tables, which are [not currently supported][postgres-partition-limitations].
+[logical replication][postgres-logrep-docs] with TimescaleDB is *not recommended*, as it requires schema synchronization between the primary and replica nodes and replicating partition root tables, which are [not currently supported][postgres-partition-limitations].